 Music composed together with Kristios Yngling

-Dance: Sandra Lolax
+Dance and choreography: Sandra Lolax

 It’s cold and dark outside but inside the tent, the stove is warm.
 In the cosy light

 of the oil lamp, those on guard stay awake.
 Nightvision goggles keep a watchful

 eye for enemy movement.
 It’s normal to see things when you’re tired.

 ÖSTERBERG SLEEPS DEEPER

 Someone is talking in their sleep.
 Mystical characters move around in the

 space.
 In the darkness of the forest the stars shine bright and you can make out

 the planets.
 It happens that you forget where you are.